demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|---|---|
 >| playbook-collection | Deny | 201 |

 ### azure-firewall-rule-list
 ***
-List rules in firewall or in policy.
+List rules in the firewall or policy.
 One of the arguments 'firewall_name' or 'policy' must be provided.

 #### Base Command